smoores-dev/storyteller/epub/README.md

 > individual resources, and provide the reading order and other information
 > necessary for its rendering.

-This library is primary concerned with providing access to the metadata, manifest, and spine of the EPUB publication.
+This library is primarily concerned with providing access to the metadata, manifest, and spine of the EPUB publication.
 Metadata refers to information _about_ the publication, such as its title or authors.
 The manifest refers to the complete set of resources that are used to render the publication, such as